-Source: MiamiDade.gov - Property Records Disclaimer: This information is as reported by the Miami-Dade County Property Appraiser's office as public information data and must be accepted and used with the understanding that the data was collected for the purpose of use in a Property Tax Bill for Florida Statute.
+Source: MiamiDade.gov - Property Records Data as of 7/1/2010.
+This information is as reported by the Miami-Dade County Property Appraiser's office as public information data and must be accepted and used with the understanding that the data was collected for the purpose of use in a property tax bill for Florida State.
 The Miami-Dade County Property Appraiser's office makes no warranties, express or implied, concerning the accuracy, completeness, or suitability of the data for any particular use and assumes no liability for the use or misuse of this public information and data.